abo-abo/helm-make/README.md

 What method should be used to parse the Makefile.
 The default value is `default`, which is a pure elisp solution, but falls a bit short when the Makefile includes other Makefile's.
 The second option is `qp`, it is much more accurate, as it uses the database produced by make to extract the targets.
 But could be a bit slower when the database produced by make is large.
+The last option is `ninja`, which should be used if you are using the Ninja build tool.

 #### `helm-make-build-dir`